c4rlo/runapp/README.md

 ```

 This will launch Fuzzel via `runapp` when the `Super+D` key combination is pressed, and tells Fuzzel
-to also run any application it launches via `runapp`.
+to run any application it launches via `runapp` as well.

 Variants of the above will apply for other combinations of desktop compositors and application
 launchers.